Thinx

-The company has three brands: Thinx, Speax, and (BTWN).
-Thinx is underwear marketed as a product that can be worn during menstruation as a substitute or a supplement to traditional feminine hygiene products.
-Speax is underwear promoted as a solution for light and moderate incontinence.
-(BTWN) is a spinoff of the Thinx collection branded for adolescents dealing with menstruation.

-Class Action Lawsuit

-Thinx agreed to settle in the case of Dickens, et al v.
-Thinx Incorporated in 2021, pledging to over $5 million dollars of reimbursement payments to those who purchased certain Thinx underwear products between November 2016 and November 2022.
-Thinx asserts this is not an admission of wrong-doing, though anyone who claims reimbursement funds through the settlement also agrees to waive their right to sue for damages if health problems related to the allegations of the lawsuit occur in the future.
-Once the settlement is paid out, all those who bought involved Thinx underwear products during the time period in question will no longer have a right to sue Thinx for damages related to the case, regardless of whether the individual claimed reimbursement or not.

-It is possible to retain the right to be part of future lawsuits against Thinx regarding this issue by requesting to be excluded from the settlement.

-A final approval hearing will take place in May 2023 to determine whether the settlement is fair.
+Thinx is a New York–based company that sells period underwear, an undergarment designed to be as absorbent as traditional feminine hygiene products.
+Since 2022, Kimberly-Clark has had a majority stake in the business.

 History

 Thinx was founded in 2011 by Antonia Saint Dunbar, Miki Agrawal, and Radha Agrawal.
 In 2018, Thinx released a new line called (BTWN), which offers period underwear for teens and tweens.
 In June 2019, Thinx released Thinx Air, a quick-drying version of its underwear.
 As of 2021, Thinx has released its first activewear collection, which includes leggings, cycle shorts, training shorts, and leotards that are available in multiple colors.
 The four-piece collection functions like other Thinx underwear, but the gusset design is longer and shaped differently to accommodate active lifestyles.
+Miki Agrawal stepped down as CEO in 2017, after a former employee alleged that she had engaged in inappropriate office behavior.
+Maria Molland took over as CEO, and under her leadership, Thinx was placed on shelves in Target and Walmart.

 In 2019, Kimberly-Clark made a minority investment in Thinx, and in February 2022, it acquired a majority stake in the company.
 In May 2022, Maria Molland stepped down as CEO, and the company appointed Meghan Davis as its new CEO.

+Lawsuits

+In 2020, lawsuits were filed against Thinx alleging misleading marketing following an independent test of the company's products that revealed the presence of per- and polyfluoroalkyl substances (PFAS), a type of chemical found in consumer products and linked to numerous long-term health risks.
+The lawsuits called into question whether Thinx marketing claim that its products were "organic, sustainable and nontoxic" was deceptive.
+In May 2022, the lawsuits were combined into a proposed class action, and the company reached a settlement in the case in November.
+In January 2023, the terms of the settlement were announced to consumers, which included no admission of wrongdoing and the company agreeing to pay up to US$5 million to consumers.
+Thinx also put out a statement alleging that PFAS are not part of the product design and going forward, it would ensure PFAS are not added to its products.

+On January 29, 2024, CEO Meghan Davis announced on a company-wide Zoom call that 95 of the 109 staff members would be losing their jobs on May 1.
+Five of the laid-off employees were offered positions as employees of Kimberly-Clark, Thinx's parent company.